 I don't endorse using Zoom, it's simply the path of least resistance to get on the horn with a dozen or so family members.
 It’s one of the cases where I throw up my hands and let the riptide of convenience pull me into an ocean of compromised privacy.
 My dad, who is Jeanette's younger brother, told me he was sad that we had not done these Zoom cooking sessions when Jeanette was alive, as it was the exact type of thing she'd love to be part of.
 She loved cooking, being organized, and chatting with our family, and this activity requires all three.

 My aunt meant a lot to me, but there are other people in my family for which this loss is indescribably much worse, and it’s something that feels callous to say, but weird to omit.
 My dad spoke to her nearly every night on his drive home from work; the loss her husband and two children feel is one I can't know.
 But my aunt made it a point to tell us all repeatedly how important it was to be together, and how much she enjoyed it when we were together.
-If I was taking a trip to visit her daughter in the Bay or her son in Seattle, she'd say how happy we were going to be together, even when she was not going to be there herself.
+If I was taking a trip to visit her daughter in the Bay or her son in Seattle, she'd say how happy she was that we were going to be together, even when she was not going to be there herself.
 And I'd joke that I felt like I was getting credit for doing something I wanted to do already.
 And as I look forward to next Sunday, there is a small joy in knowing she'd be happy we're cooking together.